 A black woman’s hair isn’t just hair — it’s an extension of her identity.
 Oftentimes, hair care is deemed a luxury, but in the black community, it’s a necessity.
 Our tresses are a means of self expression, confidence and comfort.
 And with black women being the beauty industry’s highest-spending patrons, the need for hair care also drives income for black barber shop and salon owners.
 The time, money, and effort that goes into our appearance is as familiar as the scent of Blue Magic on a Saturday morning.

-But with the spread of COVID-19, the novel virus that originated in China last year and has spread globally, such familiar routines are out the door.
+But with the spread of COVID-19, such familiar routines are out the door.
 On March 20, New York governor Andrew Cuomo ordered a statewide lockdown forcing all non-essential businesses — including beauty facilities— to close for the time being.
 “When I talk about the most drastic action we can take, this is the most drastic action we can take,” Cuomo stated during an Albany press conference.
 “This is not life as usual.
 Accept it.
 Realise it and deal with it.”

 While this is a helpful step in flattening the curve of infection, it’s an unexpected hindrance for the black community.
 Many stylists are out of work and, in turn, their clients are left to find alternatives to their usual routines.
 Given this ever changing new normal, black women across the country are wondering: